 PHRMACOL 502.
 Introduction to Scientific Communication (2 hrs.)
 This course introduces second-year graduate students to essential scientific communication skills.
 Students will write a grant over the course of the term on a chosen topic.
 Class meetings alternate between presentations by local experts and students.
 In-depth analysis of student writing/presentation skills provided in class by instructor, small groups, and guest scientists.
 By term's end students will have a high-quality product to be presented in oral and written form.
 Finally, students will participate in a mock study section to constructively evaluate the grants.
 Offered in the fall semester.

-PHRMACOL 503.
+PHRMACOL 503 / MEDCHEM 503.
 Real-World Drug Discovery (2 hrs.)
-U-M Department of Pharmacology, Life Sciences Institute, and Michigan Drug Discovery have developed a new course/program to provide trainees with experience working on real drug discovery projects.
-Students will participate in both “New Target Strategy Teams” and “Project Working Groups”, which are the most important functional units within early-phase drug discovery.
-These teams will be organized and run very similarly to how these same kinds of teams operate in “big pharma.”
+U-M Department of Pharmacology, Life Sciences Institute, and Michigan Drug Discovery have developed a new course/program to provide relevant experience to trainees who are potentially interested in pursuing careers in pharma.
+Students will participate in “New Target Strategy Teams,” with each team researching and presenting their evaluation of a potential novel drug discovery project of interest to Michigan Drug Discovery.
+These teams will be organized and run very similarly to how these same kinds of teams operate in “big pharma;” and trainees will be making an important contribution to real-world decisions regarding which potential projects Michigan Drug Discovery and its collaborators will invest resources into.

 PHRMACOL 601.
 From Molecules to Patients: Basic Quantitative Principles of Pharmacology.(3 hrs.)
 This is a graduate level course that examines the fundamental principles of pharmacology and their quantitative treatment as a basis for understanding the properties and mechanism of action of drugs.
 The course is aimed at, but not limited to students of Pharmacology, Medicinal Chemistry, Chemical Biology, Toxicology, Bioinformatics or Biological Chemistry.
 Topics include: Structure and physical properties of drugs; quantitative structure-activity and dose-response relationships; receptors as determinants of drug action; concepts, analysis and modeling of agonists, antagonists, and receptor mechanisms; signal amplification, selectivity, and regulation; drug absorption, distribution and metabolism; modern approaches to drug design.
 Offered in the fall semester.